10 things about 2017: part onePosted: December 22, 2017

 Theresa May repeated her political slogan so many times that by October even the set of the Conservative conference was rebelling against it.
 No matter how sincere she sounded the reality was different.

-Two case in point came in March: first, with the cut in housing support for 18-21 year olds about to coincide with implementation of two other measures that would dramatically increase it for others; then with the contrast between those lucky enough to have an account at the Bank of Mum and Dad and people experiencing ‘residential transience’.
+Two cases in point came in March: first, with the cut in housing support for 18-21 year olds about to coincide with implementation of two other measures that would dramatically increase it for others; then with the contrast between those lucky enough to have an account at the Bank of Mum and Dad and people experiencing ‘residential transience’.

 5) How could it happen?